 Customers are a wealth of information.
 Customers hold all the answers businesses need to grow, whether they know it or not.
 Continue reading →

 Title: The New Rules of Marketing and PR Author: David Meerman Scott Topics: Social Media, Blogs, Tweets, FB Posts… You should read if: You don’t think social media matters to you, or you want it to matter more Description: In the New Rules of Marketing and PR, Mr. Scott does a great job establishing the importance of social media and new communications tools, and contrasting both the ease of use and efficacy with that of “traditional media”.
 As a blogging novice, naive tweeter, and limited Facebooker, this book inspires me to take advantage of social media.
 I recognize I have been ignoring it, at beast giving it lip service, because I don’t understand it.
 This book provides the tools to understand and take advantage of (in the good way) the “new rules”.

 People really like quantitative research.
 You sound really smart when you can say “33% of iPod owners use their iPods less than once a month”, or “17% of white males between 25 and 45 who earn more than 60k a year own a game console”.
 Numbers are hard to argue with, and specificity implies knowledge.

 Quantitative research can be a lot of hard work.
 There are the basic things you need to do for any quantitative research like: Continue reading →

 I listened to David Heinemeier Hansson’s podcast titled “Unlearn Your MBA” a couple days ago, provided by Stanford’s Entrepreneurship Corner and it really struck a chord with a lot of the thoughts I’ve had regarding entrepreneurship.

+Title: The Tipping Point Author: Malcom Gladwell Topics: Awareness paths, Product adoption You should read if: you are planning to drive adoption of a new product or service.
 Description: In the Tipping Point, Mr. Gladwell describes three kinds of people, Mavens, Connectors, and Salesmen, and their roles in spreading ideas.
 There are similarities to the concepts of Inside the Tornado, though in Tipping Point they are grounded in pop culture examples as opposed to high tech products.
 A useful read for the product manager who is thinking about viral marketing campaigns as a component of a product launch awareness effort.